tmpsantos/mbutil/README.md

         --no-overwrite      don't overwrite existing tiles during
                             --merge/--import/--export.
         --auto-commit       Enable auto commit for --merge/--import/--process.
+        --use-wal-journal   Use journal_mode=WAL for the databases (default is DELETE).
         --check-before-merge
                             Runs some basic checks (like --check) on mbtiles before merging them.